 You land, want to announce your arrival, and discover you have no data.
-That's when the question arises: is it better to buy the eSIM at your destination or get it sorted online before leaving home?
-The short answer is that buying it beforehand almost always wins, but it's worth understanding why and in which specific cases the airport counter might make sense.
+That's when the question arises: is it better to buy an eSIM at your destination or handle it online before leaving home?
+The short answer is that buying it beforehand almost always wins, but it's worth understanding why and in which specific cases an airport counter might make sense.

-The best approach is to buy your eSIM online before traveling and activate it as soon as you land.
-You'll have internet from minute one, without queues or needing your passport at a counter, and you usually pay less than at the airport.
-Buying at your destination only pays off if you travel without planning or need a local number for procedures.
+It's best to buy your eSIM online before traveling and activate it as soon as you land.
+You'll have internet from minute one, without queues or needing your passport at a counter, and you'll usually pay less than at the airport.
+Buying at your destination only makes sense if you're traveling without a plan or need a local number for transactions.

 The real difference isn't so much about price as it is about peace of mind upon landing.
-With the eSIM already installed, your phone connects to the local network in seconds, allowing you to order a taxi, open a map, or notify family back home before leaving the terminal.
-Buying it at your destination means relying on a counter that might be closed, have a queue, or simply be nonexistent in smaller airports.
+With the eSIM already installed, your phone connects to the local network in seconds, and you can order a taxi, open a map, or let loved ones know you've arrived before even leaving the terminal.
+Buying at your destination means relying on a counter that might be closed, have a long queue, or be nonexistent in smaller airports.

-Sorting out your connection from home, with Wi-Fi and without rushing, is what most experienced travelers do.
-The online purchase takes 1 minute, the code arrives in your email instantly, and you can install the profile calmly before putting your suitcase in the car.
+Setting up your connection from home, with Wi-Fi and no rush, is what most experienced travelers do.
+Online purchases take 1 minute, the code arrives in your email instantly, and you can calmly install the profile before putting your suitcase in the car.

 - Zero stress upon arrival: your phone connects automatically when it detects the country's network.